Fertility Assessment and Ovulation Tracking

 There is no out-of-pocket cost for ovulation cycle tracking program at QFG Cairns.
 This service is bulk billed for all Medicare card holders.
-This is undertaken together with The Fertility Assessment for both you and your partner is around $150 (after Medicare rebates).
-This includes all tests and your consultation with a Fertility Specialist.
-The consultation for you and your partner has an out-of-pocket cost of $70 or less and the AMH blood test costs $80.
+The out of pocket costs from your consultation with a Fertility Specialist may vary; and the blood tests for investigations may also vary depending on required tests.

 However, to be eligible for Medicare rebates you’ll need to obtain a referral from a GP, as well as have a valid Medicare card.

 - Sounds easy!
 What do I do now?